 Want to acknowledge your best employees, but not sure how?
 Our list of innovative employee reward titles is a great place to start.

-Statistics on the Employee Recognitions Initiatives That Employees Want
+Statistics on the Employee Recognition Initiatives That Employees Want

-• A survey by WorldatWork found that the most popular forms of employee recognition are verbal praise (72%), certificates or plaques (44%), and cash (36%).
+- A survey by WorldatWork found that verbal praise (72%), certificates or plaques (44%), and cash (36%) are the most popular forms of employee recognition.

 Statistics on What Happens When Employee Recognition Is Lacking